epics-docs/epics-docs/specs/IOCInit.rst

 IOC initialization using the iocBuild and iocRun commands then consists of the following steps:

-Conﬁgure Main Thread
+Configure Main Thread
 ^^^^^^^^^^^^^^^^^^^^

-Provided the IOC has not already been initialized, initHookAtIocBuild is announced ﬁrst.
+Provided the IOC has not already been initialized, initHookAtIocBuild is announced first.

-The main thread’s epicsThreadIsOkToBlock ﬂag is set, the message “Starting iocInit” is logged and epicsSignalInstallSigHupIgnore called, which on Unix architectures prevents the process from shutting down if it later receives a HUP signal.
+The main thread�s epicsThreadIsOkToBlock flag is set, the message "Starting iocInit" is logged and epicsSignalInstallSigHupIgnore called, which on Unix architectures prevents the process from shutting down if it later receives a HUP signal.